grafana/mimir/docs/sources/mimir/references/architecture/components/compactor/index.md

 block section and the [limits]({{< relref "../../../../configure/configuration-parameters#limits" >}}) block section for details of compaction-related configuration.

 The [alertmanager]({{< relref "../alertmanager" >}}) and [ruler]({{< relref "../ruler" >}}) components can also use object storage to store their configurations and rules uploaded by users.
 In that case a separate bucket should be created to store alertmanager configurations and rules: using the same bucket between ruler/alertmanager and blocks will cause issues with the compactor.

+## Compactor implementation in Kubernetes

+While the compactor is a stateless RPC service, we recommend hosting the compactor in a Kubernetes StatefulSet.
+The reason for this is each compactor pod uses a local disk as scratch space to store:

+* block files downloaded from object storage used as input to compaction
+* new block files produced by the compactor to be uploaded to object storage

+We don't want to compete with the OS for the root filesystem, so we use an additional disk volume.
+Kubernetes allows a pod to mount a volume with a PersistentVolumeClaim.
+If compactor was implemented with a vanilla Kubernetes Deployment, each pod would attempt to mount the same volume.
+By using a StatefulSet, each pod gets its own volume.